 - If you’re looking to have minimal interventions during your labor, is your provider comfortable with your refusal of things like cervical checks or labor augmentations (such as pitocin)?
 Are time limits placed on any interventions?

 - Also consider the practices and protocols of the birthing facility, as these can affect your overall experience.
 Is the facility equipped with tools to help you, like squat bars and balls?
 Who can enter the surgical suite?
 Make time to go on a tour and ask questions that are important to you.

 It can feel a little uncomfortable or overwhelming preparing to interview your doctor—I get it.
 But I promise that it can feel more uncomfortable and overwhelming if you feel that you aren’t being heard while you’re preparing to push a human out of your body.

-Having a support team you trust and can communicate openly with can make a huge difference not only in your labor experience, but also in your postpartum recovery.
-Take charge, and good luck, mama!
+Having a birth team you trust and can communicate openly with can make a huge difference not only in your labor experience, but also in your postpartum recovery.
+Take charge, and good luck!